 Visit her website: to learn more about what she can offer you through Functional Rehabilitation principles!

-Our Women’s Health Program is designed by Aly to help empower women through use of manual therapy techniques and education.
-By making information and evidence-based treatments readily available, Aly's aim is to help women stay as healthy and active as possible during each life change and challenge they might face.
-After an initial assessment with Aly, including an internal exam, a customized treatment program is designed for each individual.
+Our Women’s Health Program is designed to help empower women through use of manual therapy techniques and education.
+By making information and evidence-based treatments readily available, our aim is to help women stay as healthy and active as possible during each life change and challenge they might face.
+After an initial assessment with one of our Physical Therapists, including an internal exam, a customized treatment program is designed for each individual.
 This can include sessions with a Physical Therapist or another member of the Health Care Team.

 Yoga / Pilates